 As London’s growth borough, Croydon already offers extensive support to local businesses, with an extensive package of measures to attract new investment, boost the local economy and help them thrive.
 This puts us in a strong positon to help mitigate any negative impact on our local economy as a result of Brexit.

-We will build on these strong foundations as we help our local businesses to navigate these uncertain times, and support them throughout the UKs withdrawal from the EU.
+We will build on these strong foundations as we help our local businesses to navigate these uncertain times.

 Visit our business support and advice pages for more information on Croydon’s support for local businesses.